lightsats/lightsats/README.md

 ### Translations

-We use Weblate for Translations: https://hosted.weblate.org/projects/lightsats/
+~~We use Weblate for Translations: https://hosted.weblate.org/projects/lightsats/~~ Currently Translations must be done through Github.
+Please open a pull request with your changes.